-To be eligible for DIC benefits, a surviving family member must show two things: - 1) The family member meets one of the following criteria: - You were married to the veteran at the time of death, and you had lived with the veteran from the date you were married until the veteran's death, unless separation occurred because of the veteran's misconduct without fault on your part; you are not currently married, remarried after age 57; or you are not currently living with another person and claiming to be the spouse of that person.
-There may be different rules that apply if you either were married to the veteran for less than one year or were in a common-law relationship with the veteran; - You are a son or daughter of the veteran under the age of 18, are unmarried, and there is no eligible surviving spouse; - You are a son or daughter of the veteran, 18 years old or older, and before you reached the age of 18, you became disabled and permanently unable to support yourself: - You are a son or daughter of the veteran, unmarried, between the ages of 18 and 23, and are currently attending a VA-approved school; and - You are the surviving parent or parents of the deceased veteran.
+To be eligible for DIC benefits, a surviving family member must show two things:

+1) The family member meets one of the following criteria:

+- You were married to the veteran at the time of death, and you had lived with the veteran from the date you were married until the veteran's death, unless separation occurred because of the veteran's misconduct without fault on your part; you are not currently married, remarried after age 57; or you are not currently living with another person and claiming to be the spouse of that person.
+There may be different rules that apply if you either were married to the veteran for less than one year or were in a common-law relationship with the veteran; - You are a son or daughter of the veteran under the age of 18, are unmarried, and there is no eligible surviving spouse; - You are a son or daughter of the veteran, 18 years old or older, and before you reached the age of 18, you became disabled and permanently unable to support yourself; - You are a son or daughter of the veteran, unmarried, between the ages of 18 and 23, and are currently attending a VA-approved school; and - You are the surviving parent or parents of the deceased veteran.
 The term "parent" includes a biological, adoptive, or foster parent.
 A foster parent is a person who legally stood in the relationship of a parent to the veteran for at least one year before the veteran's last entry into active duty.

 Eligibility for dependent parents' DIC is need-based.
 When countable income exceeds the limit set by law, no benefit is payable.
 Income limits are adjusted annually.
-2) In addition to one of the eligibility criteria noted above, you must also show that the veteran had active service in Vietnam (or Korea along the DMZ in April to August 1968 and/or May to July 1969), the veteran developed one of the illnesses/diseases considered by the VA to be presumptive to exposure to Agent Orange, and that the illness/disease was the principal or a contributory cause of the veteran's death.
+2) In addition to one of the eligibility criteria noted above, you must also show that the veteran had active service in Vietnam (or in Korea between April 1, 1968, and August 31, 1971, in a unit determined by the VA and DoD to have operated in an area in or near the Korean DMZ in which herbicides were applied), the veteran developed one of the illnesses/diseases considered by the VA to be presumptive to exposure to Agent Orange, and that the illness/disease was the principal or a contributory cause of the veteran's death.
 NOTE: These eligibility requirements can be met, even if the deceased veteran never applied to the VA for disability compensation before death; or if the veteran had applied for compensation before death, but the claim was denied; or if the claim/appeal was pending at the time of death.
 How Do I File a DIC Claim?